dougeby/IntuneDocs/intune-user-help/create-a-work-profile-and-enroll-your-device-in-intune-android.md

 	![Give Company Portal app access to work profile](./media/andr-afw-tap-next-to-set-up-work-profile.png)

-7. Review the Google screen that describes what your IT administrator can do when you create a work profile, and then tap **OK**.
+7. Review the Google screen that describes what your company support can do when you create a work profile, and then tap **OK**.

 	![Review Google's information about work profiles](./media/andr-afw-google-screen-what-it-can-do.png)